How To Meal Prep Before Planned Surgery

 Dinner

-Chicken is a popular meal-prep meat as it can be used in so many ways.
-If you start the week with roasted chicken, you can enjoy it on its own, use it for a sandwich, or throw it in a soup.
+Chicken is a popular meal-prep meat because it can be used in so many ways.
+If you start the week with roasted chicken, you can enjoy it on its own, put it in a sandwich, or throw it in a soup.

 However, the choice is yours.
-The most important thing is to cook meals that you’ll enjoy to help get your appetite back in the week following your surgery.
+The most important thing is to cook meals you’ll enjoy to help you regain your appetite in the week following your surgery.

 Some meal-preppers plan out their dinner recipes, then incorporate them into lunches.
-You can find a wealth of meal-prep friendly recipes online or stick with your tried-and-true favorites.
-You can also check out these quick and easy recipes you’ll love that we recently shared.
+You can find a wealth of meal-prep-friendly recipes online or stick with your tried-and-true favorites.
+You can also check out these quick and easy recipes you’ll love post-rehab.

 Making Post-Surgery Plans